dnd-al-krk/portal_frontend/README.md

 If you already have virtualenv created previously simply enter it before starting server: `workon portal`

 1. Run server with `fab devel runserver`
-1. Open in the browser `localhost:8000`
+1. Open in the browser `http://localhost:8000/admin/` to access admin interface and provide any starting data.

 ### Testing